sagemath/trac_to_gh/Issue 1677.md

 # Issue 1677: trivial-to-fix mistake in the rubiks spkg

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1677

 Original creator: was